 Millions of people in the United States suffer from thyroid issues.
-For most of these individuals, an occasional alcoholic beverage isn’t an issue.
+For most of these individuals, having an occasional alcoholic beverage isn’t a big deal.

 What Does the Thyroid Do?

-In general, these hormones are crucial for normal bodily functions and feelings of well-being.
-However, T4 must be converted before the body can actually make use of it.
-To change T4 to T3, the liver, kidneys and muscles process the hormones (primarily in the liver).
+Overall, the T3 and T4 hormones are crucial for normal bodily functions and general well-being.
+However, T4 must be converted to T3 before the body can make use of it.
+To change T4 to T3, the liver, kidneys, and muscles process the hormones, although this primarily happens in the liver.

 Thyroid Disease Stats and Facts

-The causes of thyroid disease are largely unknown, and many people who have thyroid complications are unaware of their specific issue.
-Nonetheless, the American Thyroid Association has attempted to size up the issue of thyroid conditions in the U.S.:
+The causes of thyroid disease are mostly unknown, and many people who have thyroid complications are unaware that they have them.

-- More than 12 percent of the population will have a thyroid condition during their lifetime.
+- More than 12 percent of the U.S. population will have a thyroid condition during their lifetime.

 - Thyroid diseases are lifelong conditions, but most can be managed with medical treatment.

-The Liver and Thyroid’s Role in Alcohol Consumption
+The Role of the Liver and Thyroid in Alcohol Consumption

-If a person is already suffering from a thyroid imbalance, routine drinking can cause his or her T3 levels to plummet even further.
-When the body isn’t producing enough of this hormone (aka hypothyroidism), uncomfortable symptoms begin to show.
+In other words, if a person is already suffering from thyroid issues, alcohol abuse can cause T3 levels to plummet.
+Then, when the body isn’t producing enough of this hormone, it could result in hypothyroidism and a slew of uncomfortable symptoms.